 All mining projects located in the Northwest Territories are assessed in accordance with the Mackenzie Valley Resource Management Act ("MVRMA").
-Environmental assessments are conducted by the Mackenzie Valley Environmental Impact Review Board ("MVEIRB") and includes all relevant federal agencies, such as Environment and Climate Change Canada ("ECCC") and Fisheries and Oceans Canada ("DFO"), as parties to the process.
+Environmental assessments are conducted by the Mackenzie Valley Review Board ("MVRB") and includes all relevant federal agencies, such as Environment and Climate Change Canada ("ECCC") and Fisheries and Oceans Canada ("DFO"), as parties to the process.

-On February 4, 2021, the Company announced the submission of an Environmental Assessment Initiation Package to the MVEIRB.
-This key step will commence the Environmental Assessment ("EA") process for the Pine Point Project.
-The initiation package includes a detailed Project Description, the Developers Assessment Proposal detailing the information to be included in the Developers Assessment Report on which the assessment will be based along with supporting documents.
+On February 4, 2021, the Company announced the submission of an Environmental Assessment Initiation Package to the MVRB.
+This key step commenced the Environmental Assessment ("EA") process for the Pine Point Project.
+The initiation package includes the Project Description and the Developers Assessment Proposal, the latter recommending the information proposed to be included in the Developers Assessment Report, the key document on which the assessment will be based along with supporting documents.
+The next step is for the MVRB to determine the Terms of Reference for the Developers Assessment Report which describes the key lines of enquiry and subjects of note for the specific disciplines that describe the environmental impacts of the project and the proposed mitigations to address the impacts.

-Management's Discussion & Analysis For the three-month period ended March 31, 2021
+Management's Discussion & Analysis For the three-month and six-month periods ended June 30, 2021

-The EA should be completed in approximately eighteen months.
-Following the successful conclusion of the EA, permit applications for the proposed mine will be submitted to the Mackenzie Valley Land and Water Board ("MVLWB") and it is expected to take approximately 12 months to process by the MVLWB.
-At the completion of the EA, if the board recommends the Pine Point Project be approved, the MVLWB will process the proponents' applications for a Water License and Land Use Permit through a public process.
+The EA is expected to be completed in approximately eighteen months, following the finalization of the Terms of Reference by the MVRB in around August 2021.
+Following the approval of the EA, applications for a Land Use Permit and Water Licence for the proposed mine will be submitted to the Mackenzie Valley Land and Water Board ("MVLWB").
+It is expected to take approximately 12 months for the MVLWB to process the applications and issue the permits.

-A conceptual closure and rehabilitation estimate for the Pine Point Project has been developed by WSP for the Preliminary Economic Assessment in accordance with MVRMA guidelines.
-Reclamation costs were estimated at \$62.8 million, less \$15.6 million of equipment salvage value, resulting in a reclamation cost (net of salvage value) of \$47.1 million.
+A conceptual closure and rehabilitation estimate for the Pine Point Project has been developed by WSP for the PEA in accordance with MVRMA guidelines.
+In the PEA, the reclamation costs were estimated at \$62.8 million, less \$15.6 million of equipment salvage value, resulting in a reclamation cost (net of salvage value) of \$47.1 million.

-Activities during closure will include the dismantling of the buildings and infrastructure erected for the operations of the mines and processing plant, the closure of the tailing deposition areas in the former open pit mines, waste rock stockpiles and reclamation of other areas disturbed during the project life.
+Activities during closure will include the dismantling of the buildings and infrastructure erected for the operations of the mines and processing plant, the closure of the Tailings Deposition Areas in the former open pit mines, waste rock stockpiles and reclamation of other areas disturbed during the project life.
 This cost estimate includes both the cost of site reclamation as well as post-closure monitoring.